 It identifies the responsive hosts and comes up with a list of inactive IP addresses, live hosts, host-names, and other relevant information.

 Ping Sweep tools are particularly useful when performing network auditions in DHCP environments.
 The network testing tools may also include add-ons such as trace-routes, port scanners, TFTP testers, and more.

-Here is our list of the best ping sweep software in 2021:
+Here is our list of the best ping sweep software:

 - Ping Sweep with SolarWinds Engineer’s Toolset – FREE TRIAL Scans a range of IP addresses or a list fed in with a file.
 This service is part of a bundle of more than 60 network administration tools that install on Windows Server.
 Start with a 14-day free trial.